North Carolina OB/GYN & MidwiferyClick Hereto get started

 Childbirth Labor and Delivery

-CONVENIENT LOCATIONS IN RALEIGH, HOLLY SPRINGS AND PANTHER CREEK.
+CONVENIENT LOCATIONS IN RALEIGH, HOLLY SPRINGS AND CARY.

 The experts at North Carolina OB/GYN & Midwifery are proud to offer a complete range of services to assist with childbirth, labor, and delivery in Raleigh.
 When it is time for your baby to be born, your body will go through a series of changes to prepare for and complete the birthing process.
+Like pregnancy, your labor and delivery will be different from any other woman’s.
+In fact, each time you give birth, your labor and delivery will be different.
+Our caring, experienced team is here to support you at every step of your journey.

-Labor is divided into two phases: early, or latent, labor and active labor.
+Labor is divided into two phases: early, latent, labor, and active labor.
 Early labor may last as many as twenty hours, especially during your first pregnancy.
 While no one knows what causes labor to start or can predict when labor will start or how long it will last, there are several hormonal and physical changes that indicate you are in early labor:

 • Irregular contractions